Before applying

 Before applying, it is important to:

-- Be familiar with the Defence Security Principles Framework (DSPF) Principle 16 Control 16.1 and the Defence Industry Security Program (DISP) membership level requirements.
+- Be familiar with the Defence Security Principles Framework (DSPF) Principle 16 and Control 16.1 (Defence Industry Security Program) and the Defence Industry Security Program (DISP) membership level requirements.

 - Determine ability to meet the requirements for the DISP membership level that is being applied for.